-Actions to encourage public housing residents to become more involved in management and participate in homeownership
+Actions to encourage public housing residents to become more involved in management and participate in homeownership forward to homeownership goals.
+7 households participate in the MCHA homeownership program.

 MCHA has a Resident Advisory Board which provides input to its annual plan.
 Senior Citizen groups are active at each of the elderly developments.
-MCHA also has a Family Self-sufficiency program that works with households to become economically independent and look forward to homeownership goals.
-Lastly, in its 2019 Annual Plan, MCHA documented an increase in communication and education of its residents, including yearly resident meetings and ensuring follow-up.
+MCHA also has a Family Self-sufficiency program that currently works with 75 households to become economically independent and look